 What’s the best light to expose the art to?

 The sun is the best light to expose the art to.
 With that being said, on dreary or cloudy days, it will not be sufficient.
 For those working in this type of climate, a UV exposure unit would be a consistent and controllable source to use year round.
-Any bulb that produces UV light wavelengths will expose cyanotypes, the intensity of the bulbs change the length of exposure.
+Any bulb that produces UV light wavelengths will expose cyanotypes.
+The intensity of the bulbs changes the length of exposure.
 Make sure to test before hand!

 Apply: Could you make thank you cards this way?
 Or post cards?
 Or holiday cards?